connorlowe90/EmcoProcessor/README.md

 # EmcoProcessor
-Converts DXF files into gcode that runs on a factory Emco 5 CNC lathe
+Converts DXF files into gcode that runs on a factory Emco 5 CNC lathe Intended to use MFI (Mikes Free Interface) to upload files to the machine via RS232

 ### Python Environments Setup
 ### 1. Install requirements